About

 Meet the Connect Advisors!

 Our student advisors serve as the leadership team in charge of the planning and implementation of Connect programs, as well as serving as mentors to all the first-year Connectors.
-Our advisor team is made up of 4 second-year advisors and 2 upper-class advisors to provide Connect with a variety of Tech experience.
+Our advisor team is made up of 4 second-year advisors and 2 upper-class advisors (all previous Connectors in their first year!) to provide Connect with a variety of Tech experience.

 Alesia Paliwoda photo